httpwg/http-extensions/draft-ietf-httpbis-priority.md

 When a request stream carries the CONNECT method, the scheduling guidance in this document applies to the frames on the stream.
-A client that issues multiple CONNECT requests can set the incremental parameter to `true`, servers that implement the recommendation in {{server-scheduling}} will schedule these fairly.
+A client that issues multiple CONNECT requests can set the incremental parameter to `true`.
+Servers that implement the recommendations for handling of the incremental parameter in
+{{server-scheduling}} are likely to schedule these fairly, avoiding one CONNECT stream from blocking others.

 # Retransmission Scheduling